sodapopcan/dotfiles/README.md

 # D-D-Dot Files #

-These are my personal config files that I have only ever used on OS X.  This README serves as a place to keep frack of any manual config I would have to do in setting up a brand new system (as opposed to setting up some extended automated fanciness).
+These are my personal config files that I have only ever used on OS X.  This README serves as a place to keep track of any manual config I would have to do in setting up a brand new system (as opposed to setting up some extended automated fanciness).